Here’s why Extinction Rebellion is Radiohead’s charity of choice

 The group first rose to prominence when 6,000 people took over most of London’s major roads and bridges, bringing much of the city to a standstill for nearly two weeks while they drew attention to the climate emergency.
 Their first book, This Is Not a Drill, was just published by Penguin and features a dead, horizontal Penguin logo on the cover.

-Then there’s the time they super-glued themselves to the gates of Buckingham Palace as they read a letter to the Queen, begging for her to help them save the planet and helped organize a protest by a million school kids marching for their lives and their world.
+Then there’s the time they super-glued themselves to the gates of Buckingham Palace as they read a letter to the queen, begging for her to help them save the planet and helped organize a protest by a million schoolkids marching for their lives and their world.
 They’ve threatened to use drones to shut down Heathrow Airport and basically have proven themselves willing to do whatever it takes to get in the faces of the people in power who refuse to act on climate change.

-- Tell the truth: Government must tell the truth by declaring a climate and ecological emergency, working with other institutions to communicate the urgency for change.
+- Tell the truth.
+Governments must tell the truth by declaring a climate and ecological emergency, working with other institutions to communicate the urgency for change.

-- Act now: Government must act now to halt biodiversity loss and reduce greenhouse gas emissions to net zero by 2025.
+- Act now.
+Governments must act now to halt biodiversity loss and reduce greenhouse gas emissions to net zero by 2025.

-- Beyond politics: Government must create and be led by the decisions of a Citizens’ Assembly on climate and ecological justice.
+- Beyond politics.
+Government must create and be led by the decisions of a Citizens’ Assembly on climate and ecological justice.

-Extinction Rebellion thanked the band, describing its gift as “unprecedented support,” The Guardian reports.
+Extinction Rebellion thanked the band, describing its gift as “unprecedented support,” the Guardian reports.

 Hopefully, thanks to Radiohead figuring out how to make something good out of a bad situation, Extinction Rebellion’s demands will be heard and perhaps even met, and their fight–our fight—can be louder, stronger, and even more in your face.